- Assistant Clinical Professor of History

 - Diverse Ways of Thinking: War and Terror

 - History 314 – Immigration, Migration, and Ethnic Identity

 - History 417 – The Rise of Modern America

 - History 418 – United States History, 1914-1945

 - Honors 280 – Race and Resistance in African American History

 About Dr. Stratton

-Stratton is also the author of “Dazzling Fields for Conquest: The Imperial Lessons and Trajectories of Albert Phelps’s Louisiana,” published in Louisiana History (2013) and the editor of and author in a collection of articles for World History Bulletin titled “Teaching and Learning the Personal and the Present in World History” (2012).
+Stratton is also the author of “Dazzling Fields for Conquest: The Imperial Lessons and Trajectories of Albert Phelps’s Louisiana,” published in Louisiana History (2012) and the editor of and author in a collection of articles for World History Bulletin titled “Teaching and Learning the Personal and the Present in World History” (2012).
 Along with four other current and former members of the RCI faculty, Stratton is under contract to develop a Roots of Contemporary Issues book series with Oxford University Press.
 He is also in the opening stages of a new book project tentatively titled Race and the Atlanta Braves from Summerhill to Cobb County.